-Detailed award values, criteria, and application information for the named undergraduate scholarships and bursaries can be obtained from the Financial Aid and Awards Office or by accessing Student Services through the Saint Mary's University homepage.
+Detailed award values, criteria, and application information for the named undergraduate scholarships and bursaries can be obtained from the Service Centre - Financial Aid and Awards or by accessing Financial Aid and Awards through the Saint Mary's University homepage.

-The scholarship application deadline for the 2010-2011 academic year is 1 May 2010.
+The scholarship application deadline is May 1.

 Saint Mary's University Undergraduate Scholarship Regulations and Application Procedures a.
-By 1 May, candidates for scholarships must apply each year to the Financial Aid and Awards Office.
+By 1 May, candidates for scholarships must apply each year to the Service Centre - Financial Aid and Awards.
 Donor-Sponsored Undergraduate Scholarships, Alumni Leadership Awards, and Faculty Union Scholarships require applications.
 Application packages are available from early February until the deadline of 1 May.
 Applications are not required for Achievement Scholarships.